 She explains that “it’s so rewarding to work with them because when their tattoos are finally off, a lot of them feel like a whole different person.
 They come back and share that they got a job, that they are off of parole, or that they are a supervisor…Through my job here, I get to see that whole transformation and be a part of it.
 It’s so humbling and it brings joy to know that the transformation is real.”

 When Maria was three years old, she and her family immigrated from the Philippines as legal permanent residents.
 She grew up in San Francisco and remembers that “there’s chances here.
 That’s why a lot of families from different cultures migrated here.
 We were living in low-income housing.
 Unfortunately, some of us went to prison at a young age.”
 She coped with the struggles of being a teenager in these situations by engaging in unhealthy activities that led to her incarceration.
-Maria was sentenced as a youth and served 22 years on a life sentence after being granted parole.
+Maria was sentenced as a young person and served 22 years on a life sentence after being granted parole under SB 261, a broadly-supported criminal justice reform for people who received convictions as youth.

 While incarcerated, Maria became a certified counselor and worked as a peer mentor with other women.
 Recognizing all of her work on rehabilitation, Governor Brown approved her release in 2018, but the California prison system transferred Maria to ICE detention for seven months where she faced deportation to the Philippines.